A Bestiary Of

-A Bestiary Of is a compilation album by the Creatures (aka singer Siouxsie and musician Budgie), issued on CD in 1997.
+A Bestiary Of is a compilation album by the Creatures (a.k.a. singer Siouxsie and musician Budgie), issued on CD in 1997.
 It compiled remastered recordings made by the band between 1981 and 1983, including the Wild Things EP, the Feast album, the B-side of "Miss the Girl" and the "Right Now" single (backed by "Weathercade").
 The compilation album was also released on Spotify.